cdmuir/website/content/publication/muir_how_2023/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "How important are functional and developmental constraints on phenotypic evolution?
-An empirical test with the stomatal anatomy of flowering plants"
+title: "How important are functional and developmental constraints on phenotypic evolution? {An} empirical test with the stomatal anatomy of flowering plants"
 authors:
   - admin
   - Miquel Àngel Conesa